-This is the time of year when I get the “what would happen if?” urges, so lately I’ve been testing various minor additions and changes to the original paper mache clay recipe, hoping to find one that will work well in a mold.
+I’m writing this right before Christmas, and this is the time of year when I get the “what would happen if?” urges.
+That’s why I’ve been testing various minor additions and changes to the original paper mache clay recipe, hoping to find one that will work well in a mold.
 I previously tried using the original recipe in molds, and I couldn’t get a predictable result.
 So – back to the drawing board.

 To test the new recipe, I made two molds using Rebound 25.
 Last summer I made molds using urethane rubber, which is messy – I was hoping that the silicone would be more fun to use, and so far I’m quite happy with it.